ZYSBplan/AutoCompletionLocal/vsc-extension-quickstart.md

 ## What's in the folder

 * This folder contains all of the files necessary for your extension.
-* `package.json` - this is the manifest file in which you declare your extension and comm
+* `package.json` - this is the manifest file in which you declare your extension and command.
+  * The sample plugin registers a command and defines its title